Lito-Frito/Lernie/Docker Stuff/Lernie/README.md

 The `lernie.yaml` file will set you up with a private media server that you can access from anywhere.
 You can use the services to manage your media library, download new content, and even find subtitles for your media.

 This repo is a proof of concept for how to simulate a private Netflix, via a multi-container service.
-If you want to run your own private Plex server, it's recommended to use it for media you already own (i.e. ripped from DVDs, Blu-Rays, etc.).
+If you want to run your own private Plex server, it's recommended to use it for media you already own (e.g. ripped from DVDs, Blu-Rays, etc.).

 If you want to use it for pirated content, that's on you.
 I'm not responsible for what you do with this repo; I'm just trying to get an A on my Docker class project.